WordHound Children's Writing Competition

 The WCWC (ha ha) was born in May 2020, as Britain struggled to keep the nation’s children entertained during lockdown.
 For some reason, we at WordHound weren’t quite as busy as we were used to being, and we were slightly desperate for something to read.
 By July, things were starting to happen again, so we changed it from a weekly to a monthly competition.

-If you know of any kids who’ve just about had it up to here with being stuck indoors, why not see if a bit of creative writing would cheer them up for a bit?
+If you know of any kids who’ve just about had it up to here with being stuck indoors, why not see if a bit of creative writing will cheer them up?

 How do I enter the competition?

 Either email a photo of your child’s entry to email@example.com or send it via Facebook Messenger if you prefer.
 We’re not fussy.
 Entries can be up to 300 words, and please do include your child’s name and age.
-We’d like to be able to post prizes or letters of thanks for our favourite entries.
-If you’re happy for us to do that, please include your postal address with the entry.
+We’d like to be able to post prizes to the winner and share some of our favourites on our social channels.
+If you’re happy for us to do that, please let us know and include your postal address with the entry.

 Can I see the previous challenges?